alexlopespereira/idp_governodigital/exercicios/tutorial_aluno.md

 **5. Validar**

-Dentro do diretório do repo:
+Dentro do diretório do repo e fora do terminal do agente:

 ```bash
 autograde validar 1.1